Church of Scientology editing on Wikipedia

 A series of incidents in 2009 led to Church of Scientology–owned networks being blocked from making edits to Wikipedia articles relating to Scientology.
 The Church of Scientology has long had a controversial history on the Internet and had initiated campaigns to manipulate material and remove information critical of itself from the web.
-From early in Wikipedia's history, conflict arose within the topic of Scientology on the website.
-Disputes began in earnest in 2005, with users disagreeing about whether or not to describe Scientology as an abusive cult or religion.
-By 2006, disagreements concerning the topic of Scientology on Wikipedia had grown more specific.
-Wikipedia user and Scientology critic David Gerard commented to The Daily Telegraph in 2006 that some articles were neutral due to a requirement to reference stated facts.
+From early in Wikipedia's history, conflict arose regarding the website's coverage of Scientology.
+Disputes began in earnest in 2005, with users disagreeing about whether or not to describe Scientology as an abusive cult or religion, and continued through the decade.

-Revelations from WikiScanner made public the nature of edits on Wikipedia which were able to be traced directly back to Church of Scientology-controlled computers.
-CBS News and The Independent reported that edits by the Church of Scientology were made in attempts to remove criticism from the main article on the topic.
-The Times and Forbes noted that Scientologist computers were used to remove links between the Church of Scientology and a former anti-cult organization, since taken over by Scientology, the Cult Awareness Network. reported that WikiScanner revealed that computers of the Church of Scientology were used to promote Scientology's critical view of psychiatry, including adding links to the Scientology-founded Citizens Commission on Human Rights and to websites of other groups affiliated with Scientology.
+WikiScanner, a publicly searchable database that linked anonymous edits on Wikipedia to the organizations where those edits apparently originated, made public the nature of edits on Wikipedia which were able to be traced directly back to Church of Scientology-controlled computers.
+News organizations reported that edits linked to the Church of Scientology were made to remove criticism from the main Scientology article, to downplay connections between Scientology and the New Cult Awareness Network, and to add links to Scientology-affiliated groups such as the Citizens Commission on Human Rights.